USCbiostats/rbootcamp/projects/secret1/README.md

 avcv nwcfucfe icvmodubv.
 ```

-Your missing, use your R-skills to manipulate the text and decode the message.
+Your mission: use your R-skills to manipulate the text and decode the message.
 To do so, you should use the following dictionary that our field agents have
 found.